Last Updated on November 30, 2021 by Grow with Bovees

 From the veritable tool juggernaut, Milwaukee, comes this beast of a weed eater!!

-Milwaukee are renowned for manufacturing top quality power tools and the 2725-21HD cordless string trimmer is no exception, leading the way in cordless trimmers.
+Milwaukee are renowned for manufacturing top quality power tools and the 2725-21HD cordless string trimmer is no exception, leading the way in cordless trimmers it is right up there when it comes to the best battery powered weed eater.

 Fitted with a Milwaukee® POWERSTATE™ motor means that this cordless string trimmer comes with all the advantages of a brushless motor to save you time and money with no compromise on power — full throttle is achieved within 1 second of pulling the trigger!
 Brushless motors have many benefits over brushed motors including; more torque, more efficiency, longer lasting, less harmful emissions and less maintenance.